comses/containerization-tutorials/README.md

-# netlogo-containerization-tutorial
+# containerization-tutorials
-Materials for the CoMSES NetLogo containerization tutorial
+Materials for the CoMSES containerization tutorials